Graduate Certificate in Counselling

 Definition of Significant and Relevant Work Experience (SRWE)

-Relevant work experience that may be considered as a basis of admission to the Graduate Certificate of Counseling includes the following:
+Relevant work experience that may be considered as a basis of admission to the Graduate Certificate in Counseling includes the following:

 - management and leadership programs;